masterteam-ntua/master-team-website/_pages/courses.md

             include an introduction to (i) Matlab, as a standard tool to the fundamentals of computer programming and (ii) Python, via Google’s Colaboratory (Colab) and DataCamp, focusing on the analysis and visualization of biomedical data.
-The course will empower those with non-engineering backgrounds with the knowledge required to critically evaluate and use these technologies in healthcare and medicine
+The course will empower those with non-engineering backgrounds with the knowledge required to critically evaluate and use these technologies in healthcare and medicine.
         </p>
     </div>
     <div class="row subject-block" id="biostatistics-ml">